lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 **Install CUDA 12.8 toolkit**

-the following commands do this: download and configure the NVIDIA CUDA repository,trusts its packages (via GPG key) and installs CUDA 12.8
+the following commands do this: download and configure the NVIDIA CUDA repository,trust the packages (via GPG key) and install CUDA 12.8

 cd ~/Downloads